deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

 ## Debugging

 The firmware has different levels of debugging the Unilink data, see `unilink_log.h`.<br>
-- "DebugLog" will display the unilink frames in a readable format.
+  - "Unilink_Log_Enable" will display the unilink frames in a readable format.
 It has two additional modifiers:
-  - "Detail_Log" will split the data frames within brackets, so the data and checksums can be read easier.
+  - "Unilink_Log_Detailed" will split the data frames within brackets, so the data and checksums can be read easier.
-  - "OnlyLog" will disable the slave interface and set the device in sniffer mode.<br>
+  - "Unilink_Passive_Mode" will disable the slave interface and set the device in sniffer mode.<br>
   In this mode it can output the dialog between the ICS and the CD changer.

  Example log outputs:<br>

-####  Detail_Log disabled:
+####  Unilink_Log_Detailed disabled:
     31 10 01 13 55
     10 31 97 01 D9 20 79 46 10 C8
     31 10 01 13 55
     10 31 00 00 41
     31 11 B0 12 04 00 00 00 00 04

-####  Detail_Log enabled:
+####  Unilink_Log_Detailed enabled:
     [31 10 01 13][55]                                    MASTER REQUEST: Slave poll
     [10 31 97 01][D9][20 79 46 10][C8]                   DISC INFO: Disc:1 Tracks:20 79m:46s
     [31 10 01 13][55]                                    MASTER REQUEST: Slave poll